walidshaari/Kubernetes-Certified-Administrator/labs/kubeadm-cluster/README.md

 1. Working Vagrant setup.
 The upstream lab was tested with VirtualBox.
    A libvirt/KVM provider is also configured, for Linux hosts where KVM is the native choice - see below.
-The libvirt path has not been booted yet, so treat it as untested.
 2. As configured in the Vagrantfile the three VMs use 4 vCPUs and 6 GB RAM in total (control plane 2 vCPU / 2 GB, each of the two workers 1 vCPU / 2 GB), so give the host at least 8 GB RAM.